Autoimmune Diseases: The Role of Diet and Nutrition

 https://theherbprof.com/ | More Articles Here

 Autoimmune diseases are a group of disorders in which the immune system mistakenly attacks healthy cells in the body.
 The immune system is a complex network of cells, tissues, and organs that work together to defend the body against harmful invaders like bacteria, viruses, and parasites.
-In a healthy immune system, these cells are able to distinguish between self and non-self, and only attack foreign invaders.
+In a healthy immune system, these cells can distinguish between self and non-self, and only attack foreign invaders.
 However, in people with autoimmune diseases, the immune system cannot tell the difference between healthy cells and foreign invaders, and attacks healthy tissues and organs instead.

 There are more than 80 different types of autoimmune diseases, and they can affect any part of the body.
 Some common examples include rheumatoid arthritis, lupus, multiple sclerosis, and type 1 diabetes.
 Symptoms of autoimmune diseases can vary widely depending on the type of disease and the organs affected, but may include fatigue, joint pain, skin rashes, and digestive problems.